smartcontractkit/documentation/docs/Using Randomness/get-a-random-number.md

 1. Open MetaMask and set it to use the Goerli testnet.
 The Subscription Manager detects your network based on the active network in MetaMask.

 1. Check MetaMask to make sure you have testnet ETH and LINK on Goerli.
-If you need testnet funds, you can get them from [faucets.chain.link](https://faucets.chain.link/goerli).
+You can get testnet ETH and LINK at one of the available [Goerli faucets](/docs/link-token-contracts/#goerli).

 1. Open the [Subscription Manager](https://vrf.chain.link) page.